WHAT IS RISOGRAPH PRINTING?

 Want to print something on riso?

-We're a small riso shop in New York and we take on custom jobs — posters, zines, cards, invitations, art prints, books, whatever weird thing you're cooking up.
+We're a small riso shop in San Francisco and we take on custom jobs — posters, zines, cards, invitations, art prints, books, whatever weird thing you're cooking up.
 Small runs welcome, US shipping only, no minimums that'll insult you.

-Free U.S. shipping on single cards and orders over $25.
+Free USPS shipping on single greeting cards and all orders over $25.
+Huzzah!